n8willis/opentype-shaping-documents/opentype-shaping-tibetan.md

 The `blws` feature replaces below-base-consonant glyphs with special presentation forms.
-In Tibetan, this can include contextual ligatures involving below-base dependent vowel marks (matras), medial consonants, or subjoined consonants.
+In Tibetan, this can include contextual ligatures involving below-base dependent vowel marks (matras) or subjoined consonants.

 ![Application of the blws feature](/images/tibetan/tibetan-blws.png)